sidhpurwala-huzaifa/mcp-security-scanner/README.md

 ```

 How endpoint discovery works
-- The scanner starts with default candidates: `/messages` and `/messages/`.
+- The scanner starts discovery by posting `initialize` to the base URL (and its trailing slash variant).
-- It calls `initialize` and extracts any capability strings that look like paths (beginning with `/`).
+- It extracts capability strings that look like paths (beginning with `/`).
-- It probes those capability-derived paths as JSON-RPC endpoints, trying `{capability}`, `{capability}/message`, and `{capability}/list`.
+- It probes capability-derived endpoints `{capability}`, `{capability}/message`, `{capability}/list` and caches the first that works.
-- The first endpoint that returns a valid JSON-RPC response is cached and then used for all subsequent calls (tools/prompts/resources).
-- `--verbose` shows each attempted URL and the final selected endpoint.
+- All subsequent calls use the discovered endpoint. `--verbose` shows each attempt and the selected endpoint.

 Capabilities (checks)
 - Multi-target scanning: port ranges via scan-range